 Get Healthy Tips Sent to Your Phone!

-Learn Your ABCs: UVA, UVB and UVC Rays
+Learn Your ABCs: UVA, UVB, and UVC Rays

 The sun emits three different types of UV radiation: UVA, UVB, and UVC.

-Although UVA and UVB rays pose the greatest risk for sun damage, people who work with welding torches or mercury lamps may be exposed to UVC rays, the most dangerous type of UV radiation.
+Although UVA and UVB rays pose the greatest risk for sun damage, people who work with welding torches or mercury lamps may be exposed to UVC rays — the most dangerous type of UV radiation.

 How do you tell the different UV rays apart and how do they affect your skin?
-Check out the infographic below to “learn your ABCs!”

 If you are concerned about any abnormal moles or skin discolorations as a result of years of unprotected sunbathing, please visit the UPMC Hillman Cancer Center website or call 412-647-2811 to schedule an appointment.

 When you are facing cancer, you need the best care possible.
 UPMC Hillman Cancer Center provides world-class cancer care, from diagnosis to treatment, to help you in your cancer battle.
 We are the only comprehensive cancer center in our region, as designated by the National Cancer Institute.
-We have more than 70 locations throughout Pennsylvania, Ohio, New York, and Maryland, with more than 200 oncologists – making it easier for you to find world-class care close to home.
+We have more than 70 locations throughout Pennsylvania, Ohio, and New York, with more than 200 oncologists – making it easier for you to find world-class care close to home.
 Our internationally renowned research team is striving to find new advances in prevention, detection, and treatment.
 Most of all, we are here for you.
 Our patient-first approach aims to provide you and your loved ones the care and support you need.
 To find a provider near you, visit our website.